jack-pappas/fsharp-logic-examples/readme.md

 ### Purpose

 The purpose this site is to allow someone to learn automated theorem provers and proof assistants using John's book but instead of using OCaml, they can use F#.
-Since F# is a first class functional programming language in Visual Studio, it allows one to use of a powerful IDE and well-supported .NET frameworks.
+Since F# is a first class functional programming language in Visual Studio, it allows one the use of a powerful IDE and well-supported .NET frameworks.

 When converting the code from OCaml to F# the main goal was to keep the F# code as close as possible to the OCaml code presented in the book so that one did not have to spend time trying to understand what code changes were made.